 Aapravasi Ghat is the Immigration Depot where indentured labourers disembarked and were processed before being sent to work on the sugar estates of Mauritius.

-This permanent depot dates from 1849.
+It is the most important surviving manifestation of the indentured labour system from the 19th and 20th centuries.
+Only 3 structures of the original site remain.
 It includes sheds for immigrants, quarters for officers, a hospital and offices.
 All immigrants were registered and photographed after disembarkation.
-After the end of the indentured labour system in the 1920’s, parts of the depot were gradually destroyed by the government and by cyclone Carol in 1960.
+After the end of the indentured labour system in the 1920s, parts of the depot were gradually destroyed by the government and by cyclone Carol in 1960.

 Map of Aapravasi GhatLoad map

 I just visited this site a week before with my wife during our one week trip in Mauritius.